nrfconnect/sdk-nrf/doc/nrf/protocols/gazell/gzp.rst

 .. note::
    Gazell only allows pairing when the Host and Device are in close proximity to each other.
-   The Received Signal Strength Indication (RSSI) is used on the Host side of the nRF52 Series so that only Devices residing close (<30 cm) to the Host are allowed to pair (on the nRF24L IC Host nodes, the carrier detect functionality is employed).
+   The Received Signal Strength Indication (RSSI) is used on the Host side so that only Devices residing close (<30 cm) to the Host are allowed to pair.
    Proximity estimation is essential to avoid confusion when pairing in certain environments, for example in an office.